staking-foundation/diva-dao/Community-Guidelines.md

 The Diva Staking Decentralized Autonomous Organization (the ‘Diva Staking DAO’) is an unincorporated association of individuals, entities, associations and/or other persons or groups of persons holding the DIVA token AND having completed a process referred to as “delegation”.
 The Diva Staking DAO is not intended to, and shall not be deemed to, be a legal person or have a legal personality separate from the DAO Members.
 Without limiting the generality of the foregoing, the DAO is not intended to be, and shall not be deemed to be, a partnership.

-The primary objective of the Diva Staking DAO is to curate and maintain the publicly available software resources known as the Diva Protocol.
-It is important to note that the Diva Staking DAO does not engage in administering or managing the Diva Protocol in any way.
+The primary objective of the Diva Staking DAO is to curate and maintain the publicly available software resources known as the Diva Staking protocol.
+It is important to note that the Diva Staking DAO does not engage in administering or managing the Diva Staking protocol in any way.
 Instead, its mission is focused on enhancing the accessibility, efficiency, and resilience of the blockchain interaction commonly referred to as 'staking' through the utilization of non-proprietary software.

 ## Section 2.
 Governance Tokens

-Diva Staking DAO governance tokens (the Governance Tokens) means the effectively delegated tokens associated with the Diva Protocol and referred to in https://github.com/staking-foundation and designated as Delegated DIVA.
+Diva Staking DAO governance tokens (the Governance Tokens) means the effectively delegated tokens associated with the Diva Staking protocol and referred to in https://github.com/staking-foundation and designated as Delegated DIVA.
 D-DIVA.
 D-Tokens, or any other designation the Diva Staking DAO may find appropriate from time to time.

 ## Section 3.
 Excluded Tokens